ast-al/rangeless/README.md

 ### Discussion
-There seems to be a lot of misunderstanding about the intended use-cases for this style of coding.

 Many programmers after getting introduced to toy examples get an impression that the intended usage is "to express the intent" or "better syntax" or to "separate the concerns", etc.
 Others look at the toy examples and point out that they could be straightforwardly written as normal imperative code, and I tend to agree with them:
-Never write a code like:
+There's no real realon to write code like:
 ```cpp
     std::move(xs)
   % fn::where(     [](const auto& x) { return x % 2 == 0; })